-The flux of solar radiant energy absorbed by planet Earth is examined from its fusion reaction sources, through its use to do work, to its conversion into ambient temperature heat.
-At steady state an infrared radiation energy flux approximately equal to the absorbed solar energy flux is emitted into outer space.
+The flux of solar radiant energy absorbed by planet Earth is examined from its fusion reaction sources in the sun, through its use to do work, to its conversion into ambient temperature heat.
+At steady state planet Earth emits an infrared radiation energy flux into cold outer space that is approximately equal to the absorbed solar energy flux.

 An increase in Earth's atmospheric CO2 concentration reduces infrared energy emission.
-The resulting trapped heat is absorbed by the oceans and melts floating ice, which reduces solar radiation reflection and hence causes yet more net energy absorption by Earth.
-This net energy absorption is fundamentally changing Earth's climate.
+The corresponding increase in lower atmosphere temperature reduces solar reflection by air borne ice particles.
+When soot particles emitted by combustion of fossil fuels deposit on ice and snow the ice melts causing the solar reflectivity (planetary Bond albedo) to decrease which causes further solar radiation absorption.
+The resulting increased net radiant energy flux absorbed by Earth becomes heat that is absorbed by the oceans and melts floating ice, which further reduces solar radiation reflection and hence causes yet more net radiant energy absorption by Earth.
+The net radiant energy absorption is increasing and is fundamentally changing Earth's climate.

-Energy exists as rest mass potential energy, kinetic energy and radiation.
-Kinetic energy consists of both Center of Momentum motion energy with respect to the observer commonly referred to as "kinetic energy" and random particle motion energy with respect to the Center of Momentum, commonly referred to as "thermal energy".
-Thermal energy also has an associated thermal radiation component.
+Energy exists as rest mass potential energy, kinetic energy of particles with rest mass and radiation.
+Kinetic energy consists of both Center of Momentum motion energy with respect to the observer commonly referred to as "kinetic energy" and random particle motion energy with respect to the Center of Momentum, commonly referred to as "heat" or "thermal energy".
+Thermal energy in a solid or a liquid also has an associated thermal radiation component.

-Changes in potential energy arise from changes in overlap of fields.
+Changes in potential energy arise from changes in overlap of vector fields associated with particles.
 Mathematically orthogonal potential energy components are commonly referred to as electric field, magnetic field and gravitational field energies.
-However, on both very large scales (galaxies) and very small scales (neutrinos) there are still aspects of energy that are poorly understood.
 Potential energy changes resulting from chemical and nuclear reactions, which involve complex changes in electric and magnetic field overlaps, are commonly referred to as chemical and nuclear energies.
+However, on both very large scales (galaxies) and very small scales (neutrinos) there are still esoteric aspects of energy that are poorly understood.

-In the local universe with which we are familiar most chemical and nuclear reactions evolve by net emission of radiation into deep space.
+In the local universe, with which we are familiar, most chemical and nuclear reactions evolve by net emission of radiation into the cold sink of deep space.
 A noteable exception is the action of chlorophyll in capturing solar radiation and forming carbohydrates from CO2 and H2O.

-If power is expressed in kW there must be further information indicating whether the energy being transferred is electrical energy, kinetic energy, thermal energy or a form of potential energy.
+If power is expressed in kW there must be further information indicating whether the energy being transferred is electrical energy, mechanical energy, thermal energy, radiant energy or a form of potential energy.
 During most energy transfers or power conversions a portion of the input energy becomes waste heat.
 Hence the efficiency of an energy transfer or a power conversion can be expressed as:

 Efficiency = (useful output energy) / (input energy)